Maceo Organization: New Regime

-The Maceo's empire
+The Maceos' empire

 Sam Maceo expanded the extortion system Quinn had established.
 He further developed the organization's political connections, establishing ties to prominent political figures, such as Texas Governor James V. Allred, William Lewis Moody Jr. and onetime Galveston Mayor, Herbert Y. Cartwright, eventually emerging as a prominent figure in politics and entrepreneurship himself.
 After the repeal of Prohibition, Sam capitalized the popularity of gambling in Texas and started building an illegal gambling empire in Galveston City and Galveston County, teaming up with notorious gangsters, such as Moe Dalitz, Frank Nitti and Albert Anastasia, although those figures never operated rackets in the city or county.
 Maceo was known to be a very well dressed and nice man, whose charisma and ability to influence people were legendary.
 On the other hand, Rose was the more quiet enforcer type in the family.
 Their annual income was reported to exceed beyond one million dollars.
 In the early 1930s, the Maceos backed Frank L. Biaggne for the position of Galveston County sheriff and supported Walter Johnston as city police commissioner.
 Through his control of many politicians and other elected officials in Galveston County, as well as some in Austin and Washington, Sam Maceo was able to make several improvements to the city and transform it not only into a leading resort city, but also into a major cultural and economical center as well.
 The brothers also established many clubs and casinos, including the Turf Club, the Maison Rouge, the Balinese Room and the Hollywood Dinner Club, which was just a small part of the Maceo empire.